King Robbo: Feud with Banksy

-On Christmas Day 2009 Robbo reclaimed his piece from Banksy's defacing by covering the work so the workman appeared to be painting "KING ROBBO" in silver letters.
+On Christmas Day 2009, Robbo reclaimed his piece from Banksy's defacing by covering the work so Banksy's workman appeared to be painting "KING ROBBO" in silver letters.
 Three days later the letters "FUC" appeared before the word "KING".
 Tit-for-tat overpainting continued at the site with artwork and insults including a picture of Top Cat leaning on a gravestone with the words "R.I.P.
 Banksy's career".

-This incident led to online arguments and a graffiti war with many of Banksy's other works being altered by "Team Robbo" - notable ones including the piece Hitchhiker to Anywhere where the "anywhere" was changed to "going nowhere".
+This incident led to online arguments and a graffiti war with many of Banksy's other works being altered by "Team Robbo"—notable ones including the piece Hitchhiker to Anywhere where the "anywhere" was changed to "going nowhere".

-In 2014 LDNGraffiti published an illustrated timeline of the feud.
+In 2014, LDNGraffiti published an illustrated timeline of the feud.

-In 2015 Banksy included a piece dedicated to Robbo in the Dismaland exhibition.
+In 2015, Banksy included a piece dedicated to Robbo in the Dismaland exhibition.

 Injury, coma and death

-On 2 April 2011 King Robbo sustained a life-threatening head injury five days prior to his exhibition at the Signal Gallery, Shoreditch: 'Team Robbo - The Sell Out Tour'.
+On 2 April 2011, Robbo sustained a life-threatening head injury five days prior to his exhibition at the Signal Gallery, Shoreditch: "Team Robbo—The Sell Out Tour".
 It is believed the injury happened as a result of an accidental fall.
 Robbo was found in a pool of blood at the bottom of 10 stairs outside his flat in King's Cross.
 In November 2011, three months after the airing of the Channel 4 documentary Graffiti Wars, the Camden Robbo mural was painted over with a black and white depiction of the original with the additions of a crown and a can of spray paint with a hazard symbol of a flame above it.
 It was painted by Banksy as "a tribute to him and as an effort to end the feud in a sense of lighting a candle for Robbo who was still in comatose condition".
 The mural was restored to its original form with slight changes by the other members of "Team Robbo" on 24 December 2011, Christmas Eve.
 The restoration has since peeled away to leave the black and white tribute to Robbo, as of September 2012.

-Robbo died on July 31, 2014, having never recovered from his original injury or regaining consciousness.
+King Robbo died on 31 July 2014, having never recovered from his original injury or regained consciousness.